shakilmith/documentation/frontend/react/react-list/index.md

 ***Why key prop is necessary when we want to render list of element?***

-=> To make the code updates or changed predictable, stop unnecessary re-renders of list elements, optimize the list rendering by using the existing DOM elements we can use key prop while rendering list or array in react.
-In order to perform efficient updates react must need a key prop to identiFY elements from one render to another.
-If you don't use key prop, react can't identify whether the list items are updated, changed or removed.
+- To make the code updates or changed predictable, stop unnecessary re-renders of list elements, optimize the list rendering by using the existing DOM elements we can use key prop while rendering list or array in react.
+In order to perform efficient updates react must need a key prop to identify elements from one render to another.
+If you do not use key prop, react can not identify whether the list items are updated, changed or removed.

 So, our updated **app.js** file will be: